a2stuff/a2d/docs/Building_And_Running.md

 This will create the target ProDOS directory if necessary, then copy the built files in, overwriting an existing files.

-After building and installing, you can use `bin/setopt sel` and `bin/setopt sel` to toggle whether Selector starts or not.
-This can be controlled within DeskTop using the Startup Options control panel, but being able to toggle this on the command line is useful during development.
+After building and installing, you can use `bin/setopt sel` and `bin/setopt nosel` to toggle whether Selector starts or not, and `bin/setopt ram` and `bin/setopt noram` to toggle whether DeskTop is copied to a RAMCard or not.
+These can be controlled within DeskTop using the Startup Options control panel, but being able to toggle these on the command line is useful during development.

 ### Option #3: Mount Folder in Virtual ]\[